Guidance for Nonprofit Private School Equitable Services Percentage Calculation

 Direct and indirect services to homeless children, regardless of their school of attendance: The LEA will reserve Title I Part A funds to provide comparable services to homeless children to ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as provided to other children and youth.
 This requirement to reserve funds is not determined by a formula.
 The amount reserved is to be determined by the LEA as appropriate (ESEA Section 1113, “Eligible School Attendance Areas [c] Allocations Reservation [A] homeless children…,”).

-For additional information, see the CDE Homeless Children and Youth Education Web page.
+For additional information, see the California Department of Education Homeless Children and Youth Education Web page.

 Homeless Services Provided: The allowable uses of these funds are as follows: